ashleytsmith/Automating_materials_modelling/README.md

 ## Applications and extension ideas ##

-* The neighbour search should work for any periodic system regardless of cell shape and could easily be adapted to work for non-periodic systems.
-Simply trying different systems and input parameters would be a quick way to get your hands dirty with the code.
-A good way to extend the work would be to use the neighbour searching algorithm in more applications.
-The ase.neighborlist docs could be a good source of inspiration and has examples of applications involving, coordination counting, pair distribution functions, pair potentials and dynamical matrices.
+* The neighbour search algorithm is a pet project which will likely require a fair amount of work to get it to scale well.
+To improve the scaling the most pressing things to focus on, in order, would be: Improving the memory layout e.g., by just considering the positions alone and only allowing float data types instead of putting all information in one bin.
+Implementing a much better indexing routine for the neighbour pairs, likely flattening it out before looping through in the distance calc.
+And lastly, incorporating the periodic boundary condition routine into the distance calculation rather than using explicit padding.

 * A nice and potentially short extension to the breadth first search algorithm would be to extend it to do topological searches.
-[One way of doing this](https://www.sciencedirect.com/science/article/abs/pii/S1387181105003756) is via a series of BFSs and utilising cyclicality conditions.
+[One way](https://www.sciencedirect.com/science/article/abs/pii/S1387181105003756) of doing this is via a series of BFSs and utilising cyclicality conditions.

 * Lastly, another interesting direction would be build your own GUI for viewing chemical structures and exporting them to POV-Ray.
 A skeleton all the features you may want is present in other open source GUIs, so a good start would be to try and reproduce these key features.
 Then one could take it further by really focusing on making it easy to make ray traced pictures and movies perhaps using POV-Ray commands directly which already provide an intuitive way to visualise the scene.